PeterBrain/magento2-salable-qty/README.md

 - Unzip the zip file in `app/code/PeterBrain`

-This extension is depend on [PeterBrain Core](https://github.com/PeterBrain/magento2-peterbrain-core).
+This extension is dependent on [PeterBrain Core](https://github.com/PeterBrain/magento2-peterbrain-core).
 Make sure that you have installed it first.
-Use composer to install it automatically with this module.
+Use Composer to install it automatically with this module.

 ### Enable & deploy